 For example : input + 3*2 can be replaced by input + 6, since the sub-expression 3 * 2 is referentially transparent.

-Why would we care for referential transparency ???
+Why would we care about referential transparency ???

 Referential transparency plays a significant role in program optimization.
 The ability to replace a function or an expression with its value, at compile time, can save quite a few cycles during runtime.